 Singapura Cats

 Origin and History The Singapura holds the title of the world's smallest cat breed.
-Its development traces back to the 1970s when Tommy and Hal Meadow brought three cats—Tickleby, Tess, and Pusse—from Singapore to the United States.
+Its development traces back to the 1970s when breeders brought cats from Singapore to the United States.
 The breed's name honors its purported homeland, the "Lion City."

-While some controversy exists regarding its origins—with theories suggesting the cats were Abyssinian-Burmese crosses bred in the U.S.—DNA studies confirm the Singapura as a distinct breed.
+While some controversy exists regarding its origins—with theories suggesting the cats were Abyssinian-Burmese crosses—DNA studies confirm the Singapura as a distinct breed.
 It gained CFA recognition in 1988 and is proudly celebrated as the national cat of Singapore.

 Physical Characteristics